Montgomery Creek Restoration

 I appreciated last night's gathering.
 Will the presentation and other materials from last night be made available?
 I'd like to be able to share them, make sure my info is right, etc. Thanks!

-JoelSteiner asked almost 2 years ago
+JoelSteiner asked over 2 years ago

 We're glad you could join us, Joel.
 Yes, we will share the presentation and other materials.
 We hope to have them posted on this site early next week.